sortd-io/sortd-io.github.io/docs/introduction.en-US.md

 type: Introduction
 ---

+Documentation is currently under construction, more to come soon.

 ## Foreword

 > “Change is the law of life, and those who look only to the past and present are certain to miss the future” -John F. Kennedy